carlosaugustomcz/fluxocaixa/README.md

 # Como executar a API:

-na pasta do projeto no prompt execute:
+na pasta do projeto no command prompt execute:

 * yarn Build